 Not all accidents can be made attributable to driver error.
 Rather, the cause of some serious accidents is set in motion by the choices that some drivers make before ever getting on the roadway, including by failing to properly maintain or service their vehicle.

-In these cases, there may be more than one party at fault, including the last mechanic or service business who had their hands on the part that malfunctioned.
+In cases involving vehicle defects or poor vehicle maintenance, there may be more than one party at fault if maintenance records indicate recent work was complete.
+Other parties may include the last mechanic or service business who had their hands on the part that malfunctioned.

 11. Negligently Entrusting a Vehicle